CQCL/pytket-docs/manual/manual_compiler.rst

     :py:class:`~pytket.passes.FullPeepholeOptimise` also takes an optional ``target_2qb_gate`` argument to specify whether to target the {:py:class:`OpType.TK1`, :py:class:`OpType.CX`} or {:py:class:`OpType.TK1`, :py:class:`OpType.TK2`} gateset.

 ..
 Note::
-    Prevous versions of :py:class:`~pytket.passes.FullPeepholeOptimise` did not apply the :py:class:`ThreeQubitSquash` pass.
-There is a :py:class:`PeepholeOptimise2Q` pass which applies the old pass sequence with the :py:class:`ThreeQubitSquash` pass excluded.
+    Prevous versions of :py:class:`~pytket.passes.FullPeepholeOptimise` did not apply the :py:class:`~pytket.passes.ThreeQubitSquash` pass.
+There is a :py:class:`~pytket.passes.PeepholeOptimise2Q` pass which applies the old pass sequence with the :py:class:`ThreeQubitSquash` pass excluded.

 .. `Backend.default_compilation_pass` gives a recommended compiler pass to solve the backend's constraints with little or light optimisation

-Also in this category of pre-defined sequences, we have the :py:meth:`Backend.default_compilation_pass()` which is run by :py:meth:`Backend.get_compiled_circuit`.
+Also in this category of pre-defined sequences, we have the :py:meth:`~pytket.backends.Backend.default_compilation_pass()` which is run by :py:meth:`~pytket.backends.Backend.get_compiled_circuit`.
 These give a recommended compiler pass to solve the :py:class`~pytket.backends.Backend` s constraints with a choice of optimisation levels.

 ==================  ========================================================================================================
 Optimisation level  Description
 ==================  ========================================================================================================
 0                   Just solves the constraints as simply as possible.
 No optimisation.
-1                   Adds basic optimisations (those covered by the :py:meth:`SynthesiseX` passes) for efficient compilation.
+1                   Adds basic optimisations (those covered by the :py:class:`SynthesiseX` passes) for efficient compilation.
-2                   Extends to more intensive optimisations (those covered by the :py:meth:`FullPeepholeOptimise` pass).
+2                   Extends to more intensive optimisations (those covered by the :py:class:`~pytket.passes.FullPeepholeOptimise` pass).
 ==================  ========================================================================================================

-We will now demonstrate the :py:meth:`default_compilation_pass` with the different levels of optimisation using the ``ibmq_quito`` device.
+We will now demonstrate the :py:meth:`~pytket.backends.Backend.default_compilation_pass` with the different levels of optimisation using the ``ibmq_quito`` device.

 As more intensive optimisations are applied by level 2 the pass may take a long to run for large circuits.
 In this case it may be preferable to apply the lighter optimisations of level 1.